julien/generator-phaser/README.md

 + Install the required npm modules by issuing these commands:

-  `npm install -g yo generator-phaser`
+  `npm install -g yo generator-phaser gulp`

 + Create a new directory for your game:
   + Unix/OSX : `mkdir ~/Desktop/mygame && cd $_`